With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Presence Behavioral Health is a mental health treatment center in Evanston, IL, located at 355 Ridge Avenue, 2nd Floor, 60202 zip code area.
 Presence Behavioral Health provides outpatient treatment.
-Presence Behavioral Health offers psychotropic medication, integrated dual diagnosis disorder treatment and behavior modification to young adults, children / adolescents and seniors 65 or older.
+Presence Behavioral Health offers couples/family therapy, group therapy and psychotropic medication to young adults, adults and children / adolescents.
 Presence Behavioral Health also supports people requiring dual diagnosis treatment.
-Additional services at Presence Behavioral Health consist of family psychoeducation and court-ordered outpatient treatment.
+Additional services at Presence Behavioral Health consist of court-ordered outpatient treatment and family psychoeducation.

-Learn MoreChildrens Home/aid Society Rice Child/family Center is a mental health facility in Evanston, IL, located at 1101 Washington Street, in the 60202 zip code.
-Childrens Home/aid Society Rice Child/family Center provides residential treatment.
-Childrens Home/aid Society Rice Child/family Center provides behavior modification, trauma therapy and cognitive behavioral therapy to children / adolescents.
+Learn MoreChildrens Home/aid Society Rice Child/family Center is a mental health clinic in Evanston, Illinois, located at 1101 Washington Street, 60202.
+Childrens Home/aid Society Rice Child/family Center offers residential treatment.
+Childrens Home/aid Society Rice Child/family Center provides behavior modification, activity therapy and psychotropic medication to children / adolescents.
 Childrens Home/aid Society Rice Child/family Center also supports children/adolescents with serious emotional disturbance, people with trauma and LGBT.
-Some other services available at Childrens Home/aid Society Rice Child/family Center include family psychoeducation and case management.
+Some other services provided by Childrens Home/aid Society Rice Child/family Center include case management and family psychoeducation.

 Learn MoreRogers Behavioral Health is a mental health clinic in Skokie, IL, located at 4711 Golf Road, Suite 500, 60076 zip code area.
-Rogers Behavioral Health provides partial hospitalization/day treatment and outpatient treatment.
-Rogers Behavioral Health offers group therapy, couples/family therapy and trauma therapy to young adults, children / adolescents and seniors 65 or older.
-Rogers Behavioral Health also supports people with trauma, transitional age young adults and people requiring dual diagnosis treatment.
-Additional services offered at Rogers Behavioral Health include family psychoeducation, case management and suicide prevention services.
+Rogers Behavioral Health provides outpatient treatment and partial hospitalization/day treatment.
+Rogers Behavioral Health offers integrated dual diagnosis disorder treatment, group therapy and individual psychotherapy to young adults, adults and children / adolescents.
+Rogers Behavioral Health also supports people requiring dual diagnosis treatment, people with trauma and patients with eating disorders.
+Additional services offered at Rogers Behavioral Health include suicide prevention services, family psychoeducation and case management.

 Learn MoreMetropolitan Family Services Evanston And Skokie Valley is a mental health facility in Skokie, IL, located at 5210 Main Street, 60077 zip code area.
-Metropolitan Family Services Evanston And Skokie Valley provides telemedicine/telehealth and outpatient treatment.
-Metropolitan Family Services Evanston And Skokie Valley provides individual psychotherapy, couples/family therapy and dialectical behavior therapy to adults, children / adolescents and young adults.
+Metropolitan Family Services Evanston And Skokie Valley provides outpatient treatment and telemedicine/telehealth.
+Metropolitan Family Services Evanston And Skokie Valley provides behavior modification, cognitive behavioral therapy and activity therapy to adults, seniors 65 or older and young adults.
 Metropolitan Family Services Evanston And Skokie Valley also supports clients referred from the court/judicial system.
-Additional services offered by Metropolitan Family Services Evanston And Skokie Valley consist of case management, education services and family psychoeducation.
+Additional services offered by Metropolitan Family Services Evanston And Skokie Valley consist of family psychoeducation, case management and education services.

 Learn MoreTrilogy Inc is a mental health treatment center in Chicago, Illinois, located at 1400 West Greenleaf Avenue, part of the 60626 zip code.
 Trilogy Inc provides outpatient treatment.
-Trilogy Inc also offers integrated dual diagnosis disorder treatment, psychotropic medication and group therapy to seniors 65 or older, young adults and adults.
-Trilogy Inc supports clients referred from the court/judicial system, people requiring dual diagnosis treatment and people with PTSD.
-Trilogy Inc also provides integrated primary care services, case management and family psychoeducation.
+Trilogy Inc also offers psychotropic medication, integrated dual diagnosis disorder treatment and group therapy to adults, seniors 65 or older and young adults.
+Trilogy Inc supports people requiring dual diagnosis treatment, people with trauma and people with PTSD.
+Trilogy Inc also provides illness management and recovery, diet and exercise counseling and case management.

 Learn MoreCommunity Counseling Centers Of Chicago/intensive Outpatient Services is a mental health clinic in Chicago, IL, located at 5710 North Broadway Street, in the 60660 zip code.
 Community Counseling Centers Of Chicago/intensive Outpatient Services provides outpatient treatment.
-Community Counseling Centers Of Chicago/intensive Outpatient Services offers group therapy and psychotropic medication to young adults, adults and seniors 65 or older.
-Community Counseling Centers Of Chicago/intensive Outpatient Services also supports people with serious mental illness, clients referred from the court/judicial system and transitional age young adults.
-More services at Community Counseling Centers Of Chicago/intensive Outpatient Services include intensive case management, housing services and assertive community treatment.
+Community Counseling Centers Of Chicago/intensive Outpatient Services offers psychotropic medication and group therapy to young adults, adults and seniors 65 or older.
+Community Counseling Centers Of Chicago/intensive Outpatient Services also supports people with serious mental illness, seniors or older adults and clients referred from the court/judicial system.
+More services at Community Counseling Centers Of Chicago/intensive Outpatient Services include vocational rehabilitation services, assertive community treatment and integrated primary care services.

 Learn MoreJosselyn Center is a mental health center in Winnetka, Illinois, located at 405 Central Avenue, 60093 zip code.
 Josselyn Center provides outpatient treatment and telemedicine/telehealth.
-Josselyn Center offers group therapy, individual psychotherapy and behavior modification to young adults, adults and seniors 65 or older.
-Josselyn Center also supports transitional age young adults, people with trauma and people with serious mental illness.
+Josselyn Center offers cognitive behavioral therapy, behavior modification and activity therapy to seniors 65 or older, young adults and adults.
+Josselyn Center also supports children/adolescents with serious emotional disturbance, transitional age young adults and people with PTSD.
 More services available at Josselyn Center include supported employment, case management and intensive case management.

-Learn MoreMethodist Hospital Of Chicago is a mental health clinic in Chicago, Illinois, located at 5025 North Paulina Street, 60640.
-Methodist Hospital Of Chicago offers hospital inpatient treatment and outpatient treatment.
-Methodist Hospital Of Chicago provides group therapy, psychotropic medication and activity therapy to adults and seniors 65 or older.
-Some other services provided by Methodist Hospital Of Chicago include illness management and recovery, case management and education services.
+Learn MoreMethodist Hospital Of Chicago is a mental health treatment center in Chicago, IL, located at 5025 North Paulina Street, 60640 zip code area.
+Methodist Hospital Of Chicago provides hospital inpatient treatment and outpatient treatment.
+Methodist Hospital Of Chicago offers individual psychotherapy, psychotropic medication and activity therapy to seniors 65 or older and adults.
+Additional services at Methodist Hospital Of Chicago consist of illness management and recovery, education services and integrated primary care services.

 Learn MoreCommunity Counseling Center Of Chicago C4 Clark/adult And Children/call Center is one of mental health facilities in Chicago, Illinois, located at 4740 North Clark Street, 60640 zip code.
-Community Counseling Center Of Chicago C4 Clark/adult And Children/call Center provides telemedicine/telehealth and outpatient treatment.
-Community Counseling Center Of Chicago C4 Clark/adult And Children/call Center provides dialectical behavior therapy, group therapy and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
-Community Counseling Center Of Chicago C4 Clark/adult And Children/call Center also supports seniors or older adults and people with trauma.
-Additional services provided at Community Counseling Center Of Chicago C4 Clark/adult And Children/call Center include suicide prevention services, case management and family psychoeducation.
+Community Counseling Center Of Chicago C4 Clark/adult And Children/call Center provides outpatient treatment and telemedicine/telehealth.
+Community Counseling Center Of Chicago C4 Clark/adult And Children/call Center provides cognitive behavioral therapy, couples/family therapy and group therapy to children / adolescents, adults and young adults.
+Community Counseling Center Of Chicago C4 Clark/adult And Children/call Center also supports people with trauma and seniors or older adults.
+Additional services provided at Community Counseling Center Of Chicago C4 Clark/adult And Children/call Center include family psychoeducation, suicide prevention services and case management.

 Learn MoreHeartland Alliance Health is a mental health clinic in Chicago, IL, located at 1015 West Lawrence Avenue, 60640 zip code area.
 Heartland Alliance Health provides outpatient treatment and residential treatment.
-Heartland Alliance Health offers trauma therapy, psychotropic medication and behavior modification to young adults, adults and seniors 65 or older.
-Heartland Alliance Health also supports transitional age young adults, people with serious mental illness and people with PTSD.
-Additional services offered at Heartland Alliance Health include legal advocacy, supported housing and mentoring/peer support/consumer-run services.
+Heartland Alliance Health offers group therapy, cognitive behavioral therapy and individual psychotherapy to seniors 65 or older, adults and young adults.
+Heartland Alliance Health also supports people with PTSD, transitional age young adults and people with trauma.
+Additional services offered at Heartland Alliance Health include diet and exercise counseling, chronic disease/illness management and mentoring/peer support/consumer-run services.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.